 The company mainly exists to sell low-price travel systems to discount chain stores, with little innovation or change from year to year.
 Despite quality that our readers charitably describe as merely average, the company seems to merrily chug along.
 Basically, these are strollers that are sold on price—if it breaks, that’s your problem.
-Over 90 complaints have been filed on Baby Trend with ConsumerAffairs.com web site, most cite quality woes, missing parts, strollers that break after a short period of use and so on.
+Over 70 complaints have been filed on Baby Trend with ConsumerAffairs.com, most cite quality woes, missing parts, strollers that break after a short period of use and so on.
 Baby Trend is current rated with an F from the Better Business Bureau.

 Yes, we did recommend the Snap & Go back in the late 90’s and early 2000’s, but we don’t see the point of it today with all the current options for strollers and car seat adapters.